KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 Komodo is built on the Bitcoin protocol, and traditionally, Bitcoin Script is thought of as being incapable of supporting smart contracts.
 This is mostly a consequence of the fact that Bitcoin Script is (intentionally) not Turing complete.
 Now, all of this is changing with Crypto Conditions, a utxo-based smart contract protocol.

-As is often the case, Komodo Platform is leading the blockchain industry in this brand-new technology.
+As is often the case, Komodo Platform is leading the blockchain industry in this brand new technology.
 This section will explain what Crypto Conditions is, how it works, and how utxo-based smart contracts will dramatically alter the blockchain landscape.

 ## A Brief Review of Bitcoin Script

 The very first block in the Bitcoin blockchain was mined on or around January 3, 2009.
 Since then, this revolutionary technology has exploded, forever changing the way we think of money and currency.
 We owe many of these developments to Satoshi Nakamoto and his original Bitcoin-core code.

 The Bitcoin-core code itself is written in C++.
-A time-tested and well-known programming language, C++ is Turing complete and can therefore do all of the things that any other Turing complete programming language can do.
+A time-tested and well-known programming language, C++ is Turing complete and can therefore do all that any other Turing complete programming language can do.

 However, Bitcoin transactions are not executed with C++.
 Instead, transactions are carried out with a special protocol called Bitcoin Script.
 Script has a number of "opcodes", or commands, that tell nodes how to deal with any specific transaction request.

 While most computer programming languages are considered Turing complete, Bitcoin Script is not.
 It’s widely accepted that this was an intentional decision.
-But before we can discuss the relative merits of making a programming language Turing complete, let’s take a moment to understand what exactly Turing complete means.
+But before we can discuss the relative merits of making a programming language Turing complete, let’s take a moment to understand what exactly "Turing complete" means.

 ## Turing Completeness